-The Wind Ensemble is an auditioned ensemble receiving honor's level credit.
+The Wind Ensemble is an auditioned ensemble receiving honors level credit.
 Performance repertoire will include masterworks for the wind band and advanced 20th century compositions.
 Emphasis is placed on independence of parts, technical proficiency, and musical interpretation.
 A minimum of one year's experience in Symphonic Band is strongly recommended.
 The Wind Ensemble performs at Bandarama, Winter Band Concert, Spring Band Concert, "POPS" Concert, graduations, and at various local, state, and national festivals.
 Participation in all scheduled performances is required.

-Prerequisite: Permission of the instructor
+Prerequisite: By audition in the spring.
+Permission of the instructor is required.